-The DMN is thought to deal with introspection, memory, and other "inner" processes in contrast to other brain regions that respond to the external environment and what happens in it.
+The DMN is thought to deal with introspection, memory, and other inner processes in contrast to other brain regions that respond to what happens in the external environment.
 The DMN allows individuals to mentally simulate the past and future and infer the mental states of others.
-Instead of being psychologically constrained to the here-and-now, the DMN allows us the unique ability to disengage from the external world and turn our thoughts inwards to construct mental simulations of hypothetical scenarios that allow us to anticipate and evaluate future events.
+Instead of being psychologically constrained to the here-and-now, the DMN allows us the unique ability to disengage from the external world and turn our thoughts inwards to construct mental simulations of hypothetical scenarios that anticipate and evaluate future events.
 Through this mental simulation of our past, future, and the minds of others, we travel far beyond the observable.
-As a consequence, we spend a lot of time thinking not about what is going on around us, but about events that happened in the past, might happen in the future, or will never happen at all.
+Consequently, we spend a lot of time thinking not about what is going on around us, but about events that happened in the past, might happen in the future, or will never happen at all.
 Although this ability is a remarkable evolutionary cognitive achievement that allows us to learn, reason, and plan, it comes at an emotional cost.
-Many philosophical and religious traditions teach that happiness is to be found by resisting mind wandering and the internal monologue and, instead, living in the moment and "being here now".
+Many philosophical and religious traditions teach that happiness is to be found by resisting mind wandering and the internal monologue and, instead, "being here now" in the moment.

-The DMN's metacognitive processes include: the internal monologue ("the voice in our head"), mind wandering and day-dreaming; autobiographical memory; an actively created, learned perception of time; mental time travel into the past and future and imagining hypothetical events and scenarios; theory of mind (the ability to infer what others are feeling or thinking) and the generation of narratives about ourselves that help create a stable sense of self over time.
-Because the DMN is primarily responsible for internally focused, self-reflective processes, it is the neurobiological orchestrator of the conscious self- the ego.
+The DMN's metacognitive processes include the internal monologue (the voice in our head); mind wandering and day-dreaming; autobiographical memory; mental time travel into the past and future; imagining hypothetical events and scenarios; theory of mind (the ability to infer what others are feeling or thinking); and, the generation of narratives about ourselves that help create a stable sense of self over time.
+Because the DMN is primarily responsible for internally focused, self-reflective processes, it is the neurobiological foundation of the ego.

 The DMN also filters sensory stimuli impinging upon the brain.
 Because the brain is continually bombarded by a significant number of external stimuli such as vision and sound, and internal stimuli such as emotions and thoughts, we would be overwhelmed unless the brain had a filtering mechanism to determine what reaches conscious awareness.
 The filter is a function of selective inhibition by the DMN that is energy-demanding.
-This inhibition, which is reflected in the highly active resting baseline default state of the brain, occurs at the level of cortex by the DMN's top-down control.
-The DMN also exerts its inhibitory filtering influence at the level of the thalamus and reticular formation, two lower brain areas that play a central role in alertness, attention, and consciousness.
+This inhibition, which is partly reflected in the highly active resting baseline default state of the brain, occurs at the level of cortex by the DMN's top-down control.
+The DMN also exerts its inhibitory filtering influence at the level of the thalamus and reticular formation, two subcortical brain areas that play a central role in alertness, attention, and consciousness.
 Central to the DMN's thalamic/reticular filter is habituation, the process by which the brain learns to consciously ignore safe, repetitive stimuli while attending to more important, novel stimuli.
-Through this mechanism of restriction and reduction, the DMN controls the gates of awareness by deciding what reaches conscious awareness or stays unconscious.
+Through this mechanism of selective restriction and reduction, the DMN controls the gates of awareness by deciding what reaches conscious awareness or stays unconscious.